-6. S upport N/A Poor Fair Good Excellent 6.1 The program's operating budget is consistent with the needs of the program.
+6. S 6.
+Support Poor Fair Good Excellent 6.1 The program's operating budget is consistent with the needs of the program.
 6.2 The program has a history of enrollment and/or graduation rates sufficient to sustain high quality and cost-effectiveness.
 6.3 The program is responsive to local, state, regional, and national needs.